khoanduy/dotfiles/README.md

 $ curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
 $ python get-pip.py
 ```
-After you've successfully installed `pip`, use it to install `pynvim` and you're good to go:
+After successfully installed `pip`, use it to install `pynvim` and you're good to go:
 ```shell script
 $ pip install pynvim
 ```

 ### NOTES
-If you want to use tagging system, install ctags and remember to create a ctags database by running `ctags -R` at your project root in terminal.
+If you want to use a tagging system, install ctags and remember to create a ctags database by running `ctags -R` at your project root in the terminal.

 ## References
 [Vim](https://www.vim.org/)\